COVID-19 Updated 04/19/2021

-Child Support hearings are now being scheduled, which are held via telephone hearings.
+Child Support hearings are now being scheduled, which are held via video (ZOOM) or telephone hearings.
 Clients will be sent information on how to call in when the hearing notice is sent to them.
 Scott County is now also scheduling Genetic Testing for paternity cases.

 If you are calling about a missed payment please call the payment line at 651-431-4340.